Canoe camping: 1800s

+1900s

 The adventure memoir Canoeing with the Cree relates Eric Sevareid's youthful journey with a companion from Minnesota to Hudson Bay in 1930.

+The book New York to Nome by Rick Steber details the story of Sheldon Taylor and Geoffrey Pope who paddled from New York City April 25, 1936, to Nome, Alaska, August 11, 1937.

 In Canada, Bill Mason, who was an author, artist, filmmaker, and environmentalist, published several books and produced a number of films in the 1970s that greatly advanced the popularity of canoe camping.

 Calvin Rutstrum was a wilderness canoeist and author, whom Bill Mason said "totally influenced me" and "he became my hero".

 Like Mason and Sevareid, a number of modern-day canoeists have retraced the historic routes of the fur-traders and voyageurs and published books about their experiences.
 Noteworthy examples from Canada include Coke Stop in Emo: Adventures of a Long-Distance Paddler by Alec Ross, Canoeing a Continent: On the Trail of Alexander MacKenzie by Max Finkelstein and Where Rivers Run by Joanie and Gary McGuffin.

 Sigurd Olson, conservationist and north woods writer, traveled and camped by canoe extensively.
 These included long trips as he wrote about in his book The Lonely Land and well as frequent shorter trips covered in many of his books.

 Eric W. Morse, author, historian and notable wilderness canoe tripper traveled with Sigurd Olson.
 He authored books on their wilderness trips and on historical fur trade canoe routes in Canada.

+From January 10, 1975 until November 12, 1977, Jerry Robert Pushcar canoed and portaged solo a distance of 14290 km from New Orleans, Louisiana, to Nome, Alaska, via the Mississippi, Prescott, Minnesota, Grand Portage, Lake Superior, and Canada.
+This was the longest recorded canoe trip in history until 1980.

+The canoe trip record set by Jerry Robert Pushcar was broken by Don Starkell and his sons Dana and Jeff, who paddled in an open canoe from Winnipeg in central Canada to Belém at the mouth of the Amazon River from June 1, 1980 to May 1, 1982, covering a distance of 19603 km.

+2000s

 In the "Source to Sea expedition" of 2005, two students from North Carolina State University paddled 2150 mi down the Mississippi and Atchafalaya Rivers to support the Audubon Society's Upper Mississippi River Campaign.

-The book New York to Nome by Rick Steber details the story of Sheldon Taylor and Geoffrey Pope who paddled from New York City April 25, 1936, to Nome, Alaska, August 11, 1937.
-And from January 10, 1975 until November 12, 1977, Jerry Robert Pushcar canoed and portaged solo a distance of 14290 km from New Orleans, Louisiana, to Nome, Alaska, via the Mississippi, Prescott, Minnesota, Grand Portage, Lake Superior, and Canada.
-This was the longest recorded canoe trip in history until 1980.
-The record was broken by Don Starkell and his sons Dana and Jeff, who paddled in an open canoe from Winnipeg in central Canada to Belém at the mouth of the Amazon River from June 1, 1980 to May 1, 1982, covering a distance of 19603 km.